 Spiko tokenizes money market funds backed by US and EU Treasury bills — while the underlying assets are low-risk, the tokenization layer introduces smart contract, custody, and regulatory surface area that traditional T-bill investors don't face.

-Custodian single point of failure: CACEIS (Credit Agricole subsidiary) serves as sole custodian.
+Custodian single point of failure: CACEIS (Credit Agricole subsidiary) serves as sole custodian for core funds.
 A custodian failure or operational disruption would block redemptions and impair fund access.

 Frequently Asked Questions